pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ## Unsubscribe all

 Stop all streams and remove associated entities.

-Client scope: Only available on the PubNub object.
+Client scope only.

 ### Method(s)